khoobacca/UAS-Application-Challenge--2/README.md

 IN LAYMENS (for myself) : it is unitless quantity that compares lifting ability of wings at a given angle of attack. its specific for every wing design.

+i just did more research and i found this equation. it should be more helpful:
+> cL = lift_slope * AoA + cL(0)

+the cL(0) is the coefficient of lift at takeoff which is easy to calculate bc ig you can assume that lift force = weight at that point in time.

 ## Weight
 Im assuming this is gravity lmao. i dont want to overcomplicate my process right now and for simplicity ill assume the following:
 - even weight distribution